MStuart90/Homework1/README.md

 Line 64 alt= “light bulb with sound waves indicating ideas getting advertised.”
 Line 68 alt= “ Money symbol  with moving gears saving money.”

 Additionally, the navbar buttons were not previously addressed.
 To fix and make the nav buttons functional.
 We use href="#" for test links.
 In a real website, this would be URLs.
 So to proceed, I removed the # from in front f the URLs to make them functional links.

-Added ".jpg to the end of "online-reputation-management" to line 19.

-Also added ".jpg" to the end of social-media-marketing" on line 22.
+Also added the path from assest to lines 16, 19, 22 so the links would work rather than be dead links ans give error messages.